 Best Practices for SCR Maintenance

-1. Quarterly Audits – Regularly check all records for completeness and accuracy.
+1. Quarterly Audits — Regularly check all records for completeness and accuracy.
+Don't wait for an inspection to find gaps

-2. Integrate Checks – Connect digital systems with DBS providers and HR software to streamline updates.
+2. Integrate Checks — Connect digital systems with DBS providers and HR software to streamline updates

-4. Train Staff – Ensure safeguarding leads understand SCR requirements and documentation standards.
+4. Train Staff — Ensure safeguarding leads understand SCR requirements and documentation standards

-5. Maintain Evidence – Keep digital or scanned copies of relevant documentation for audit and inspection purposes.
+5. Maintain Evidence — Keep digital or scanned copies of relevant documentation for audit and inspection purposes

 Conclusion